Luo-Yihong/YOSO/README.md

 ![man](man.jpg)

 ## Contact
-Please contact Yihong Luo (yluocg@connect.ust.hk) if you have any questions about this paper.
+Please contact Yihong Luo (yluocg@connect.ust.hk) if you have any questions about this work.